antmicro/usb-c-power-adapter/README.md

 The board was designed to enable standalone GPU operation with the [Antmicro's Thunderbolt to GPU Adapter](https://openhardware.antmicro.com/boards/thunderbolt-gpu-adapter/?tab=features).

-The project was created using [KiCad 7.0](https://www.kicad.org/).
+The project was created using [KiCad 7.x](https://www.kicad.org/).

 ## Key features
-* STMicroelectronics **STUSB4500** USB Power Delivery sink controller with I2C programmable PD profile selecting
+* STMicroelectronics **STUSB4500** USB Power Delivery sink controller
+* **QWIIC** connector for programmable PD profile selector
-* Viashy SIC477 high efficiency volatge buck regulator
+* Vishay SIC477 high efficiency volatge buck regulator
 * Nano-Fit output connector for maximum compability
 * Additional +5V and +3.3V DC/DC converters delivering up to 500mA of continous output current

-## Block diagram
+## Operation
+There are two assembly variants available for the user to choose from.
+The default variant incorporates the SIC477, supporting a power delivery profile of 20V and 5A.
+Optionally, if 36 watts of output power is sufficient, users can remove the SIC477 and switch to a power delivery profile of 12V and 3A.

 ## Project strcture
 The main directory contains the KiCad project files, the licence and this readme file.